 Orca - Wikipedia

 The orca (Orcinus orca), or killer whale, is a toothed whale and the largest member of the oceanic dolphin family.
-The only extant species in the genus Orcinus, it is recognizable by its black-and-white patterned body.
+The only extant species in the genus Orcinus, it is recognizable by its distinct pigmentation; being mostly black on top, white on the bottom and having recognizable white eye patches.

 Facts about orcas (killer whales) - Whale & Dolphin Conservation USA